SchweizerischeBundesbahnen/api-principles/eventdriven/platforms.md

 ### Initialload / state restore

-When building an Asyncapi on the Kafka platform, you should ask yourself how a prospective customer can restore its state, using only the Kafka topics as a source.
+When building an AsyncAPI on the Kafka platform, you should ask yourself how a prospective customer can restore its state, using only the Kafka topics as a source.
 After all, the feature of sending *and storing messages in a longterm fashion* is the unique selling point of this technology.
 Consider the following hints
 * Are you sending self-containing snapshots or events (which require some kind of a baseline)?